 Like us on Facebook at The Pride of London

-Tags: Atletico Madrid Barclay's Premier League Brendan Rodgers Champions League Chelsea FC Chelsea Football Club Emanja Matic Featured Frank Lampard John Obi Mikel Jose Mourinho Liverpool Manchester City Manuel Pellegrini Marco Van Ginkel Mohamed Salah Nathan Ake Popular Tomas Kalas
+Tags: Atletico Madrid Barclay's Premier League Brendan Rodgers Champions League Chelsea FC Chelsea Football Club Emanja Matic Frank Lampard John Obi Mikel Jose Mourinho Liverpool Manchester City Manuel Pellegrini Marco Van Ginkel Mohamed Salah Nathan Ake Tomas Kalas